-From Table 23, it can be verified that only two structured resources (O&M (ISO, 2011) and SSN (Compton et al., 2012)) rank positively in all 6 quality attributes; two structured resources (QUDT (Hodgson et al., 2014) and OWL-Time (Cox and Little, 2017)) in 5 quality attributes; 24.0% of the structured resources in 4 quality attributes; 16.0% in 3 quality attributes; 30.7% in 2 quality attributes; and 24.0% in 1 quality attribute.
+From Table 23, it can be verified that only two structured resources (O&M [41] and SSN [39]) rank positively in all 6 quality attributes; two structured resources (QUDT [44] and OWL-Time [43]) in 5 quality attributes; 24.0% of the structured resources in 4 quality attributes; 16.0% in 3 quality attributes; 30.7% in 2 quality attributes; and 24.0% in 1 quality attribute.
 45.3% of the structured resources rank positively in 3 or more quality attributes, which favors the reuse of them.

-4.3.2.
-Classifying the structured resources
+4.3.2 Classifying the Structured Resources

 For the water quality domain, we calculated the arithmetic average of the normalized values of domain aspects covered in each group by the structured resources and their quality attributes score to compute the final score.
-The classification was recorded in the "Structured Resources Classification" table of the dataset (Campos et al., 2020).
+The classification was recorded in the "Structured Resources Classification" table of the dataset [38].
 Table 24 shows the ranking for the top 10 structured resources from each group.
 In some cases, the number of structured resources presented is greater than 10 because more resources were tied in the same position.